 Consider the Termites May Be from a Satellite Colony

 A long-term termite infestation can potentially cause structural damage to the home as well.
 Signs of this may include sagging ceilings, ripples in drywall or paneling and peeling paint.
 Although these signs may be indicators of other structural problems, termite infestation should be considered.
-As a result, many homeowners work with termite removal kits, which are are easy to come by, identifying a source should be left to the professionals.
+As a result, many homeowners work with termite removal kits, which are are easy to come by.
+However, identifying a source should be left to the professionals.
 When you’re concerned about a few termites flying in your yard, schedule an appointment with a termite control expert at Eliminate ‘Em for a proper termite inspection.

 Eliminate ‘Em will evaluate your property to find the source – or to reassure you that this was a one-time incident.
 To find out, start by contacting us today.